Saitō Hajime (Rurouni Kenshin): Reception

 Several anime and manga publications have provided praise for Saitō.
 His fight scenes in the series, in particular, have also been acclaimed.
 While reviewing the volume 7 from the manga, Mania Entertainment writer Megan Lavey applauded the fight between Himura Kenshin and Saito Hajime at the Kamiya Dojo as the "high spot of the [Kyoto Arc] high spot".
 In the volume 14 review for the manga, Lavey described the end of the fight between Saitō and Usui as "very gruesome and not for the faint of heart".
 In the DVD volume 7 review for the anime, Mania Entertainment's Chris Beveridge described the fight scene between Saitō and Kenshin as "definitely choreographed well".
 He praised "the viciousness in the attacks, masked under their cold calculating facade" as being "wonderfully done, providing a real feel for these ultimate killers".
 His appearance in the OVAs has also received praise.
 Mike Crandol of Anime News Network states that during the character's brief appearances in the Rurouni Kenshin: Reflection OVA series, he appears to be "truly menacing."
 Mark A. Grey of Anime News Network said that the song "Hoeru Miburo (Howling Wolf of Mibu)" in the anime series "perfectly" represents the character.
 Reviewing the manga Restoration, Rebecca Silverman from Anime News Network felt Saitō's was interesting in regards to his philosophy as it contrasted Kenshin's but lamented his lack of appearances in this version.
 Daryl Surat from Otaku USA considers him as the greatest character from the series based on the impact he brings to the series during his introduction.

 Nick Creamer from Anime News Network referred to Saitō as a "kind of tempter for Kenshin" due to his role in the series' first liveaction film.
 The Hollywood Reporter writer Clarence Sui praised Eguchi's work as Saitō during the Kyoto Inferno film during its opening scene as he confronts Shishio Makoto.
 For the live-action film Rurouni Kenshin: The Legend Ends, David West from Neo criticized how the character's philosophies never contrasts Kenshin's as while Saitō kills enemies, Kenshin refuses to do it and instead leaves them unconscious.

+In retrospect, F. Liu from International Journal of Education and Humanities, Saito is said to carry his own bushido, Aku Soku Zan where Saito sticks to his values from the Bakumatsu despite the change of era and sees Kenshin's changed persona from a hitokiri to a wanderer as hypocrite.
+Despite his desire to kill Kenshin battle, the Government he serves forbids him from fighting Kenshin and instead become allies during the narrative, which forces him set aside his pride but still carry his own classic justice.